cserteGT3/JuliaCon2020RANSAC/slides/JuliaCon2020.md

 ### Algorithm

-- input: point cloud with surface normals
+- Input: point cloud with surface normals
-- output: detected shapes and corresponding vertices
+- Output: detected shapes and corresponding vertices

 ???
 Input of the algorithm is a point cloud with surface normals and the output is a set of primitive shapes with the corresponding points.